JadeFox417/React-Js_Juan-Carlos/20_GraphQL_Basic/README.md

     </p>

-7. Create query to insert the below information about Angga on information table using mutation
+7. Insert the below information about Angga on information table using mutation query.

     | id  | member_id | course             | mark | status |
     | --- | --------- | ------------------ | ---- | ------ |